eric-zhu-quantum/SimpleCam/Readme.md

   -->this only works if image is NOT mirrored or rotated
 - right mouse button to exit Zoom
 - c - save image as displayed on screen

+You can start multiple instances at the (Windows) terminal:
+> start python SimpleCam_Final.py 1 cam1
+> start python SimpleCam_Final.py 2 cam2

+where 1,2 are the indices of the capture devices.

 TODO:
 - do the math so that ZoomBox can be selected even when image is rotated/mirrored